 For the full list, check out my full list of the pros and cons of recumbent bikes here.

-Recumbent Bike Advantages over Upright Bikes
+Recumbent Bike Advantages

 - Reduced neck, back, shoulder, butt, and joint pain- The leaned back riding position reduces stress on the body.
 The back and neck sit in a natural position with support from the seat.
 The wide seat takes pressure off the butt.
 None of your body weight rests on the arms.